bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:25:39

-The co-author on, I think, all the music papers so far.
+The co-author on, I think, all the `MuSig` papers so far.

 Speaker 2: 00:25:43

 Yes.
-So it is, I think, started with what we now call Music One.
+So it is, I think, started with what we now call `MuSig`.
 Or Broken Music One.
 Broken Music One, and I wasn't really involved in that paper, so maybe Peter can...